swarnimvarchaswa/acn-rewind/ANALYTICS_SUMMARY.md

 - **Event**: `project_name_reveal`
 - **Data Captured**:
   - Project name
+  - Page number (1-13)
 - **Trigger**: When user clicks the eye icon button to reveal project name
-- **Use Case**: Track curiosity and interaction with property names
+- **Use Case**: Track which projects users are curious about and on which pages

 ### 6. **Download Initiated**
 - **Event**: `download_all_initiated`